 A circle of painted cliffs , colorful rock spires and columns, located along Scenic Byway U-143, 16 miles west of Panguitch Lake.
 Photograph or hike, and in the winter snowmobile, cross country ski or you can alpine ski at nearby Brian Head.

 Massive canyon walls ascend toward a brilliant blue sky.
 To experience Zion , you need to walk among the towering cliffs, or challenge your courage in a small narrow canyon.
 These unique sandstone cliffs range in color from cream, to pink, to red.
 Zion National Park is located 73 miles from Bryce Canyon via US 89 and U-9.

 Hike, mountain bike, camp or horseback ride at Red Canyon, located on Scenic Byway 12 near US 89.
 Bright red cliffs and hoodoos, Ponderosa pines, and rock tunnels make Red Canyon a favorite photo stop.

-All of the surrounding National and State Parks have many hiking trails for those who want extreme hiking as well as those who prefer a short, leisurely walk.
-Horseback riding is available nearby in Bryce Canyon City and Panguitch Lake.
-Whether hiking or riding a horse, you'll see the beautiful scenery up close and personal.
+Horseback riding is available nearby in Bryce Canyon City and at Panguitch Lake.
+On horseback, you'll see the beautiful scenery up close and personal.
 Make sure to bring your camera!

 Is fishing your favorite outdoor activity?
 You're in luck!
 Panguitch Lake is only 17 miles away on Hwy.
 143. And there are so many other fishing spots nearby...Duck Creek and Otter Creek State Park to name just a few.